IIIT-Delhi/talks/hackathon14/README.md

 _Rahul, Setu_

-This contraption installed in your padlock tells you if your door is locked or not.
+This hardware contraption installed in your padlock tells you if your door is locked or not.
 If you are at a far off place and are worried if you locked your door or not, then this might be great for you